ToreMartinHagen/seb/README.md

 ### .dir_scons
-This is a list of directories that shall be searched for *.xxx_scons* files It is possible to specify single directories, a directory with all sub-directoies and even ignore any special directories
+This is a list of directories that shall be searched for *.xxx_scons* files It is possible to specify single directories, a directory with all sub-directories and even ignore any special directories

-You can typically have some files that are common for all Linux targets but put all the host test in a seperete .dir_scons that is only picked up by your x86_64 host build.
+You can typically have some files that are common for all Linux targets but put all the host test in a separate .dir_scons that is only picked up by your x86_64 host build.